Rajan24-N/test_assignment/README.md

 # test_assignment
-Read the README file for event management using FLASK
+DOWNLOAD the ZIP FILE and Read the README file for event management using FLASK

 # Event Management Application